Visyond/website-hugo/site/content/why-visyond.md

   <br />

-  ### Visyond Enables Collaboration, Security and Automation at <br /> Every Step of Modeling, Analysis & Presentation for Decision Making
+  ### Visyond Enables Collaboration, Security and Automation at <br /> Every Step of Modeling, Analysis & Presentation for Decision Making:

   Collaborators **view or edit only selected parts of projects**
   <br />
-  without being exposed to unnecessary details or sensitive information
+  without being exposed to unnecessary details or sensitive information.

   <br />
   **Single source of truth** is established by tracking inputs, history of changes, scenarios, sensitivities, simulations,
   <br />
-  conversations, and supporting documentation in a single place that tells a story where **nobody can overwrite other’s work**
+  conversations, and supporting documentation in a single place that tells a story where **nobody can overwrite other’s work.**

   <br />
   Analyses, presentations and  calculators, dashboards and reports are dynamically driven by spreadsheets,
   <br />
-  **built and shared in minutes   without experts or moving data across tools**
+  **built and shared in minutes   without experts or moving data across tools.**

   <br />
-  **Risk of errors is reduced** with on-the-fly ‘What-If’ analysis, Financial Statements, KPIs, Pivot Tables and Cubes
+  **Risk of errors is reduced** with on-the-fly ‘What-If’ analysis, Financial Statements, KPIs, Pivot Tables and Cubes.
 sectionTwoHeader: Benefits
 cards:
   - description: 'Always know who contributed what, when and why'